IFE-Fiware/common_components/README.md

 Now you can deploy the namespace:

 `helm install consumer . `

+## Monitoring

+ELK stack for monitoring is added with this release.
+Its deployment can be disabled by switch the value monitoring.enabled to false.
+When it's enabled, after the stack is deployed, you can access the ELK stack UI by https://kibana.**namespacetag**.**domainsuffix**
+Default user is "elastic", its password can be extracted by kubectl command. `kubectl get secret elastic-elasticsearch-es-elastic-user -o go-template='{{.data.elastic | base64decode}}' -n {namespace}`

+## Additional steps

 :rotating_light: :rotating_light: :rotating_light: **Attention!!!** :rotating_light: :rotating_light: :rotating_light: <br>
 <b><i>After installing the namespace, there are services that connect using the TLS protocol (e.g. EJBCA).
 In the current phase of application development, this element must be configured manually.